autistic-symposium/master-algorithms-py/queues/README.md

 * to build a ring with a fixed size array, any of the elements could be considered as the head.

-* to enqueue, you loop the queue with the tail index until find a `None` (even if it has to loop back):
+* to enqueue, you loop the queue with the tail index until you find a `None` (even if it has to loop back):

 <br>